vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 I feel that this Python API is a substitute to Unreal's [Level Blueprint](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Blueprints/UserGuide/Types/LevelBlueprint/index.html), or even [Levels](https://docs.unrealengine.com/en-US/Basics/Levels/index.html).
 From my point of view, there is *nothing* I can do using CARLA's Python API that I can't do in a Level and Level Blueprint.

-And I'd much rather using native, fully documented, supported and widely-adopted tools that Unreal provide.
+And I'd much rather use the native, fully documented, supported and widely-adopted tools that Unreal provide.
 The Python API just adds layers and layers of complexity on top of Unreal, for no apparent benefit.

 # Not a *driving simulator*